Aeneas: Rust Verification by Functional Translation: Symbolic Abstractions and Functional Translation

 In the example above, $\sigma$ stands in for the function parameter whose concrete value is unknown at run-time; $\sigma$ behaves like any other value from our previous examples, and can be borrowed mutably (line 2).

-A key element for the soundness of our semantics is to forbid changing the enum variant of \li+o+, for as long as its value or one of its fields is borrowed, hence ruling out leftover borrows pointing to data of the wrong (previous) type.
+A key requirement for the soundness of our semantics is to forbid changing the enum variant of \li+o+, while its value or one of its fields is borrowed: this disallows leftover borrows pointing to data of the wrong (previous) type.
 We enforce this soundness criterion as follows.
 Assume, for the sake of example, that the user at line 3 decides to mutate \li+o+, e.g. by doing \li+o = None+.
-Our semantics for assignments looks up the symbolic value for the left-hand side of the assignment (i.e., \li+o+), and demands that the symbolic value have no oustanding ``outer'' loans (we formally define this criterion in \fref{no-outer-loans}).
+Our semantics for assignments looks up the symbolic value for the left-hand side of the assignment (i.e., \li+o+), and demands that the symbolic value have no oustanding ``outer'' loans (we formally define this criterion in \iflong\fref{no-outer-loans}\fi\ifshort\cite{longversion}\fi).
 In order to satisfy this criterion, we must terminate the borrow \li+po+ in order to obtain $o \mapsto \sigma; po \mapsto \bot$, which then prevents any further use of \li+po+ -- we have successfully prevented a type-incorrect usage.

 At line 4, we perform a case analysis; at this stage, all we know is that the scrutinee \li+*po+ evaluates to symbolic variable $\sigma$, of the correct type $\kw{Option}\;\kw{i32}$.
 In order to check the branches, we treat each one of them individually, in each case refining $\sigma$ with a more precise value according to the constructor of the branch.
 Simply said, in the \li+None+ case, we replace every occurrence of $\sigma$ with $\kw{None}$, and in the \li+Some+ case, we replace every occurrence of $\sigma$ with $\kw{Some}\;(\sigma':\kw{i32})$, where $\sigma'$ is a fresh symbolic variable.